tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 This post is a little special.
 One of the main reasons is that I'm taking to writing after a year, as I managed to burn myself out completely in the past six months.

 I am glad for people who have taken the time out to read and review what I have to say on things I like.
-That was a big part of what has kept me pursuing a hobby.
+That was a big part of what has kept me writing.

 ##  Simple Is The New Sexy: Understanding This Complex Beast